 (1) In this section and in section 77 —

-“finance official” means an officer of an organisation who is entitled to participate directly in the financial management of the organisation.
+finance official means an officer of an organisation who is entitled to participate directly in the financial management of the organisation.

 (2) A finance official is to act honestly at all times in the performance of the functions of the finance official’s office or employment.